Integrated Waste Management Facilities

 Environmental Education Facilities

-An educational route will be designed for visitors to overlook the main components of I·PARK1 and have a close-up learning experience at key areas such as the incineration process, flue gas treatment process, mechanical sorting and recycling facility and control room.
-Ferry services between I·PARK1 and Central/Cheung Chau will be offered to visitors.
+The environmental education facilities will be designed to give visitors an overview of the main components of I·PARK1, along with close-up learning experience at key areas such as the incineration process, flue gas treatment process, mechanical sorting and recycling facility and the central control room of the facility.
+In addition, ferry services will be provided between I·PARK1 and Cheung Chau/Central offering greater convenience for visitors.

 Environmental Protection and Ecological Enhancement